FailSafe: Reasoning and Recovery from Failures in Vision-Language-Action Models: Introduction

 Overall, we make the following contributions.

-\begin{itemize} \item We are the first to propose FailSafe, a scalable framework that can be seamlessly built on top of any tasks in simulators to generate both failure reasoning explanations and accurate recovery actions that can be directly executed by robots. \item We show that FailSafe dataset enables existing VLMs to reason about failures and significantly improves the performance of VLA models across diverse viewpoints, spatial configurations, object categories and robotic embodiments. \item We will open-source FailSafe to support the community in exploring failure reasoning for building more intelligent and explainable embodied AI systems \end{itemize}
+\begin{itemize} \item We are the first to propose FailSafe, a scalable framework that can be adapted to build on top of simulators with motion planning to generate both failure reasoning explanations and accurate recovery actions that can be directly executed by robots. \item We show that FailSafe dataset enables existing VLMs to reason about failures and significantly improves the performance of three VLA models with a small inference overhead. \item We conduct extensive experiments to demonstrate that FailSafe-VLM could be generalized across diverse camera angles, object categories and robotic embodiments. \end{itemize}